deicod/ermblog/README.md

        go mod init <module>
        go mod tidy
    Update 'module' in 'erm.yaml' to match the value passed to 'go mod init'.
-2. Sketch your first entity with 'erm new <Entity>'.
+2. Sketch your first entity with 'erm new <Entity>' and keep 'docs/dsl-quick-reference.md' nearby for helper lookups.
-3. Run 'erm gen' to materialize ORM, GraphQL, and migration artifacts.
+3. Run 'erm gen --dry-run --diff' to preview migrations, then rerun 'erm gen' to materialize ORM, GraphQL, and migration artifacts.
 4. Start the HTTP server with 'go run ./cmd/api' and iterate.

 ## Project layout